ShivamShrivastava/Smart-Mirror/modules/README.md

-# SmartMirror² Module Development Documentation
+# SmartMirror Module Development Documentation

-This document describes the way to develop your own SmartMirror² modules.
+This document describes the way to develop your own SmartMirror modules.

 ## Module structure